 Tree of Life recognizes that each learner is the driver in her or his own education.
 Although young, our students bring a wealth of cultural experience and genetic information and have their own interests, desires and ambitions, right from the youngest age.
 They are thinkers, explorers, testers of theories and dreamers.
 They have the right to be curious and creative, to love their school and have their own goals in learning.
 Our students are active, seek independence, love to reason and debate.
 TOLIS recognizes their strengths and their right to be fully involved and engaged in their own development.

-Tree of Life International School is a Kindergarten to year 12 inclusive school with a student population of 160 students.
+Tree of Life International School is a Kindergarten to year 12 inclusive school with a student population of 220 students, working in classes from 10-18 students.
 The school was founded in 2008 in the San José suburb of Santa Ana.
 It has developed a proud reputation for academic excellence and art performance.

-There are consistently more applications for entry into our education, as the impact of our students continues to spread in positive and diverse ways.
+There are consistently more applications for entry into our education system, as the impact of our students continues to spread in positive and diverse ways.
 Tree of Life International School invites you to familiarise yourself with the exciting educational opportunities we provide for your child by contacting the school.

 TOLIS encourages parents to participate at both formal and informal information evenings, parent/teacher interviews, music performances and drama productions.
 Parents have the opportunity to contribute to the school council and council sub-committees through our TOPS committee.
 We regard communication as a two way process between the family and the school.
 Avenues for communication exist in the student diary, weekly newsletter, Compass, school website and email.